Multi-process welding machines save space, labor and money.

 Which One’s Right for You?

-With all things considered, we’re going with the Eastwood Elite MP200i as our Best Choice for most welders.
+The best choice and value for most welders is going to be the Eastwood Elite MP200i.
 It’s got great features, a nice set of accessories, good build quality and Eastwood’s 3-year warranty, extendable to 2 more years at extra cost.

 YesWelder’s TIG-205DS is our Budget Choice for a multi-process welder, with 200-amp TIG and stick power.
 This box has thoughtful design choices like the flip-up dust cover on the front panel and multiple inverters to provide longer welding runs.
 The duty cycle is 60 percent at max rating and it comes with a TIG foot pedal for current level control as well.